TheAppNerd/privacy.github.io/README.md

 Depending on your jurisdiction, you may have the right to:

 - **Access** the personal data we hold about you
-- **Delete** your data — you can delete all app data from Settings > Data > Delete All Data at any time
+- **Delete** your data: you can delete all app data from Settings > Data > Delete All Data at any time
-- **Opt out of analytics** — you can limit ad tracking and analytics collection in your device's Settings > Privacy & Security
+- **Opt out of analytics**: you can limit ad tracking and analytics collection in your device's Settings > Privacy & Security
 - **Request information** about what data we process

 If you are in the European Economic Area (EEA), you have rights under the General Data Protection Regulation (GDPR), including the right to access, rectify, port, and erase your data.
 If you are a California resident, you have rights under the California Consumer Privacy Act (CCPA), including the right to know, delete, and opt out of the sale of personal information. **We do not sell your personal information.**